Upskilling your workforce in 2022 might be the solution you need to retain and attract.

 Program components typically include:

 - Project-based courses instead of standardized tests or assessments

 - Alignment of all projects with real-life employer expectations

 - Opportunities to speak directly with people in the employee’s target role or title

 - Certificates that are accepted more broadly across an industry

-Available certificate programs are also available for a variety of sectors and high-value skill sets.
+Certificate programs are also available for various sectors and high-value skill sets.
 These programs are backed by some of the country’s best collegiate institutions and university educators.
 The most popular courses include data analytics, Salesforce administration, digital marketing, and project management, on top of a growing portfolio of certificate programs.

 Don’t sit back and allow your valued employees to become disheartened by a lack of opportunities for advancement.
-Investments in upskilling your workforce in 2022 will not only boost retention and morale but also save your company considerable recruitment costs at a time when hiring new talent is more competitive than ever before.
+Investments in upskilling your workforce will boost retention and morale and save your company considerable recruitment costs when hiring new talent is more competitive than ever.